 The data protection compliance burden caused by Brexit goes beyond data transfers, as businesses must now adapt to being subject to potentially divergent regulatory regimes - the 'actual GDPR' in the EU, and 'UK GDPR' in the UK.
 Given the extra-territorial effect of both regimes, this is particularly acute for businesses operating across both the EU and the UK, and could necessitate allocation of additional resource to meet increased levels of compliance.
 It could potentially also result in duplicative regulatory action arising from single incidents.

 - Identifying whether an EEA data protection authority can be a 'lead supervisory authority', in order to take advantage of the GDPR 'one stop shop' regime for regulatory engagement.

 - Appointing a representative in the EEA and/or the UK for the purposes of both the 'actual GDPR' and 'UK GDPR', where necessary, depending upon the location of its establishment/s.

-- Reviewing and updating Privacy Policies, website terms and conditions, and terms of business to ensure compliance with both regimes' transparency requirements.
+- Reviewing and updating Privacy Notices, website terms and conditions, terms of business and data related agreements to ensure compliance with both regimes' transparency requirements.